 Sometimes you are so busy that you don't find the time to meet with your friends, let alone make new ones.
-Kayaking gives you the chance to get to know other kayakers, and it can be a great way to make friends.
+Kayaking allows you to get to know other kayakers and can be a great way to make friends.

 Your mind relaxes when you're out on the water, and you also release feel-good hormones when you kayak.
 You will be relaxed and in a good mood.

-It is beneficial to your heart to engage in physical activity that raises your heart rate.
+It is beneficial for your heart to engage in physical activity that raises your heart rate.
 Lifestyle diseases are less likely to occur.

 Vitamin D cannot be obtained from food.
 Unless you spend a lot of time kayaking out in the sun, you won't have to worry about that.

-Kayaking is a great way to exercise.
+Kayaking is a great way to exercise, and kayaking builds muscles while.
 You can do it with friends and family.
-You will never get bored kayaking.
-Touring, fishing, racing, and whitewater kayaking are some of the variations.
+You will never get bored while kayaking.
+Recreational fishing, racing, and whitewater kayaking are some of the variations.
 It's easy to spice it up when you get bored.

 Fitness goals will be achieved without you even realizing it.
 All you have to do is adopt a healthy lifestyle to achieve them.
 Focus more on having a good time rather than on losing weight.